 Dental implants boast an incredibly high success rate — in fact, they are successful in over 95 percent of cases.
 That does not mean, however, that they are invulnerable to complications.
 In rare cases, circumstances arise that lead to implant failure.
 If you believe that one of your implants is experiencing a problem, contact us as soon as you can.
-We are proud to be your dentists who offer dental implant salvage in Midtown, TX.
+We are proud to be your dentists who offer dental implant salvage in New York City, NY.

 If a dental implant fails shortly after it is placed in the bone (early implant failure), that is likely because it did not bond properly with the bone around it.
 This complication, called failed osseointegration, can occur for a number of reasons.
 For example, a patient may have a health condition that hinders their body’s ability to heal.
 Or, there might not have been enough bone to support the implant well to begin with.